This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - the combined aggregate worldwide turnover of all the undertakings concerned is at least €50 million; and

 - the aggregate turnover of each of at least two of the undertakings concerned in the Greek market exceeds €5 million.

-If falling under Greek merger control rules, the undertakings are prohibited from materialising the concentration prior to the clearance by the HCC or contrary to the prohibition decided by the HCC.
-Otherwise the undertakings concerned are subject to serious sanctions (ie, a penalty and the possible invalidation of the concentration).
+If falling under Greek merger control rules, the undertakings are prohibited from materialising the concentration prior to clearance by the HCC or contrary to the prohibition decided by the HCC.
+Otherwise the undertakings concerned are subject to severe sanctions (ie, a penalty and the possible invalidation of the concentration).
 A penalty is also the result of a late notification, even if the parties have not yet implemented the concentration or if the concentration was finally approved.

 - the entry into an agreement;

 - the publication of an offer or an exchange; or

 - the undertaking of the obligation to acquire participation that secures the control of another undertaking.